Mediation & Alternative Dispute Resolution (ADR)

 - suggest options for resolving the dispute.

-Mediators are provided by the Court Alternative Dispute Resolution Service (CADRES) in small claims, eviction, family matters, and other civil cases, as well as certain land use disputes.
+Mediators are provided by the Court Alternative Dispute Resolution Service (CADRES) in small claims, eviction, family matters, debt collection, and other civil cases, as well as certain land use disputes.

 Mediators are provided by the Foreclosure Diversion Program in foreclosure cases.

 Arbitration is generally a type of hearing that is private and is less formal than a trial, in which one, or sometimes three, arbitrators serve as the impartial decision-maker(s) in a dispute.

 - The arbitrator issues an advisory decision about the dispute after considering the evidence presented by the parties.